EEEManchester/drone_build_tutorial/4_Experiment_ROS_Communication_Pi_BaseStation.md

 ```
 Note: this configuration only works for THE WLAN.
 We may need to modify the IP addresses for different WLANs.

-Also, we need to comment the two commannds below and uncomment the one above in order to do local simulation and experiments.
+Also, we need to comment the two commands below and uncomment the one above in order to do local simulation and experiments.

 More details can be found at [Running ROS on multiple machines](https://husarion.com/tutorials/ros-tutorials/5-running-ros-on-multiple-machines/).